nephtalir6155/apcsa-freedom-project/README.md

 by Nephtali

 ## Context
-The “Freedom Project” for APCSA is all about X. The purpose of this blog is to X.
+The “Freedom Project” for APCSA is all about me learning a tool to create something.
+The purpose of this blog is to show the background process behind learning the tool and using it.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a 2d platfomer game.
+This blog will walk through my process of independently studying Python/PyGame in order to make my project.

 ## Links